Emergency Room Billing Services in Virginia

 The most frequent emergency room denials we see from VA payers include 99281-99285 has facility-specific documentation guidelines different from outpatient e/m, 99291 requires 30+ min of documented critical care time, admission criteria, time tracking, and conversion to inpatient have specific rules.
 Our team catches these before submission by applying both emergency room coding expertise and VA payer-specific rules to every claim.

 Most VA emergency room practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your emergency room workflows, and start submitting claims to Anthem Blue Cross Blue Shield, Virginia Medicaid, Medicare, and all your VA payers with no downtime.
+We connect to your EHR, learn your emergency room workflows, and start submitting claims to Anthem Blue Cross Blue Shield of Virginia (HealthKeepers), Cardinal Care (unified Medicaid managed care brand since 2023), Medicare, and all your VA payers with no downtime.

 Fix Your Virginia Emergency Room Billing